 The Islington Centre for Refugees and Migrants currently supports around 180 asylum seekers, refugees, and migrants each year.
 Our clients are among the most disadvantaged, isolated and vulnerable people in London.
 Having fled persecution, human rights abuses, they are at risk of destitution, detention, and removal to the situation they fled.
-Learn more about how some of our clients came to the Centre, and what attending means to them:
+We want to share some of our clients’ stories: how they came to the Centre, how our work helped them, and what attending means to them:

-Even in the midst of deprivation, isolation, and emotional distress, our clients ensure that our Centre is a welcoming space, where everyone can support each to taking meaningful steps to rebuilding their shattered lives.
+Even in the midst of deprivation, isolation, and emotional distress, our clients ensure that our Centre is a welcoming space, where everyone can support each to taking meaningful steps to rebuilding their shattered lives, and here we will share some of our clients’ successes

-95% of our asylum seeker clients have no recourse to public funds, and are destitute and homeless, reliant solely on the community for support.
+A significant proportion of our asylum seeker clients have no recourse to public funds, and are destitute and homeless, reliant solely on the community for support.
 Even those able to claim asylum support must get by on £36 per week.
 The psychological toll of waiting for a decision on an asylum claim can be overwhelming, and a negative decision, devastating.
 Lack of access to opportunities to learn English severely hamper integration and contribute to isolation and mental distress.
+You can find out more about the problems they face here.

 “The centre is our family, our bridge and connection to the community”